EMAIL SIGN UP

 - Safer recruitment.
 We will recruit paid staff and volunteers carefully to minimise the risks to those to whom we provide a service and to fellow workers.
 All workers will be provided with the training and support appropriate to their role so that they can keep people safe.

-- Complying with international conventions and legislation and accompanying guidance applying within the UK that relates to the safeguarding of children and adults.
+- Complying with UK and International conventions, legislation and guidance that relates to the safeguarding of children and adults.
 As such, we commit to the safeguarding principles of empowerment, prevention, proportionality, protection, partnership and accountability.

 - Working with others.
-We will work with statutory and non-statutory agencies with a responsibility for safeguarding, consistent with the remit of their powers.
+We will work with statutory and non-statutory agencies with a responsibility for safeguarding, consistent with their remit.
 When delivering our charitable activities in partnership with others, we will only partner with organisations who share our commitment to safeguarding children and adults at risk.

 - Being accessible.
 This policy and the operational procedures which accompany this policy are available on request in all accessible formats.
 We will seek to provide information on where to get help and advice in relation to abuse, discrimination, bullying or any other matter of concern.